 Meet the Expert

-But before you start scouring your kitchen for any DIY treatments, there are a few things you need to know.
+But before you start scouring your kitchen for any DIY treatments, there are a few things you should know.
 We asked Ellen to break down everything we need to consider before reaching for a natural remedy for rosacea.

-To see what is the best option to treat your rosacea, you must first know that there are four different subtypes.
-Depending on what you have, you can either get away with just using natural remedies or you will have to go to a doctor for treatment.
+To figure out the best option to treat your rosacea, you first must know that there are four different subtypes.
+Depending on what you have, you can either get away with just using natural remedies or you might have to go to a doctor for effective treatment.

 According to Ellen, subtype one, which includes redness and swelling, and subtype two, which includes acne breakouts, can be treated with natural remedies.
 She says for subtype three and subtype four, you will likely need medical attention.

 What Is Rosacea?